 Mr. Phillips and his wife Cathy live in Aldie, Virginia, have three children; Christine, Deirdre and Matthew and eight grandchildren.

-Lucas Booth is Director of Health and Life Science Programs at ADI.
+Lucas Booth is Director for Health and Life Science Programs at ADI.

 Lucas joined ADI from the Langer Lab at the Koch Institute for Integrative Cancer Research at MIT, and has co-authored six peer-reviewed publications.
 Since joining the Health and Life Sciences Team, Lucas has led and supported government relations and business development projects encompassing a range of healthcare, defense, pharmaceutical, and health technology issues.